heusserm/katas/webserver/README.md

 ruby webserver.rb

 That's it.
 It assumes port 8080 and serves files out of the ./test/test_files directory.
+Blank requests redirect to index.html.

 Make sure you don't have a webserver running already on port 8080.
 If you want a specific port, try: